 What happens next?

-Once you push the “buy” button, you will receive an email from me with a few simple steps to get started.
+Once you push the “buy” button, you will receive an email from me your PDF download and steps to get started.

-You’ll need 10-15 minutes each week to look over the activities, get a sense of the topic, and get a few materials together.
-Your child simply follows the steps on that day’s activity page as she plays with math.
+You’ll need 10-15 minutes to look over each week’s activities, get a sense of the topic, and get a few materials together.
+Depending on your child’s reading level, you may need to help with the instructions each day.
+Your child simply follows the steps on that day’s activity page as she plays and explores math.

 Can I get a refund if it doesn’t work for my child?